-This is a comprehensive summary of the book How to Fail at Almost Everything and Still Win Big by Scott Adams.
+This is a comprehensive summary of the book How to Fail at Almost Everything and Still Win Big by Scott Adams (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get access to downloadable worksheets.

 The Book In Three Or More Sentences: